-- Unauthorized use of another individual's identification and password.
+- Use of another individual's identification and password.

 - Use of computer facilities including laptop and wireless access to interfere with the work of another student, faculty member or College official.

-- Use of computer facilities including laptop and wireless access to send obscene or abusive messages.
+- Use of computing facilities including laptop and wireless access to send obscene or abusive messages.

 - Use of computer facilities including laptop and wireless access to interfere with the normal operations of the College computing system.

-- Use of computer facilities including laptop and wireless access to download obscene materials.
+- Use of computing facilities including laptop and wireless access to download obscene materials.